This post contains links to products that I may receive compensation from at no additional cost to you. Read more about it here.

 1. Eliminate the places where mosquitos breed – Start by minimizing the amount of standing water on your property.
 If you have a birdbath, now might be a good time to get rid of it, or empty and cover it until your child is older.
 And if you have spaces of your yard that hold water quite often, you might want to work with a landscaper to level the land or to add you an in-ground drainage system which can open up the soil and allow water to drain into it

-2. Use a natural mosquito larvicide – The Mosquito Magician Mosquito Killer & Repellent Concentrate - 1 Gallon is made from a non-toxic blend of six essential oils.
+2. Use a natural mosquito larvicide – The Mosquito Magician Liquid Concentrate - Kills Mosquitoes, Fleas, and Fire Ants - Use with Pump or Backpack Sprayers, Foggers, or Automatic Misting Machines - Ideal for Yards, Lawns, Patios - 1 Gallon is made from a non-toxic blend of six essential oils.
 This mixture uses citronella oil, garlic oil, rosemary oil, lemongrass oil, cedarwood oil, and geraniol oil.

 Now, I know that I mentioned earlier that there really isn’t much you can make for a home remedy, and you may think I am contradicting myself here.